Fronsipswu/qc-combo-dumper/README.md

 git clone https://github.com/Fronsipswu/qc-combo-dumper.git
 cd qc-combo-dumper
 ```
-Install Pyserial if you do not have it:
+Install pyserial if you do not have it:

 ```
 pip install pyserial